 - Cooking Class with Chef Ana Roš: Offered at Hiša Franko, these classes delve into using local ingredients creatively.
 Classes cost around €100 per person.

-- Bled Cooking School: Located near Lake Bled, they offer half-day cooking courses that include market visits starting at €60 per person.
 Additionally, many workshops incorporate a visit to local farms, where participants can see the fields and orchards that supply their ingredients.
 The aroma of fresh herbs and ripe produce fills the air as you stroll through the gardens, while the sound of nearby streams adds to the ambiance.
 Look for classes that coincide with seasonal harvests, as this enhances the flavors of your dishes.
 For a memorable visit, consider attending a workshop during the annual Ljubljana Festival in late July, when many chefs showcase traditional recipes with a modern twist.
 Remember to book in advance, especially during peak tourist months from June to September, as spots can fill quickly.
 Bringing a reusable bag is wise for any fresh produce you may want to take home from your culinary adventure.

 What are transportation tips for visiting farms and restaurants?